3 ways AI leaders can benefit from self-learning models

 Teams of engineers are already able to design higher-quality products in a fraction of the time, and the data-driven approach allows the retention of knowledge for future generations of engineers.
 It also involves no iterative guessing game resulting in higher ROI, better quality products, and higher product performance in half the time.

 By using this approach, the engineers of the BMW Group were able to use the wealth of their existing crash data using the Monolith AI platform to accurately predict the force on the driver’s tibia (more commonly known as the shinbone) for a range of different crash types through supervised learning for an ai system.
 This gave highly accurate results via self-learning algorithms, and completely removed the need for additional, costly, time-consuming physical tests.
-This is an exciting prospect and companies have shown interest in implementing self-learning algorithms and models into their organisations as quickly as possible to not lose touch with the digitisation of the industry, capitalize on their collective human intelligence, and stay ahead of their competitors.
+This is an exciting prospect and companies have shown interest in implementing self-learning algorithms and models into their organisations as quickly as possible to not lose touch with the digitisation of the industry, capitalise on their collective human intelligence, and stay ahead of their competitors.

-There are a few things engineering companies can do to increase the chances of success of AI implementation and utilsing self-learning algorithms.
+There are a few things engineering companies can do to increase the chances of success of AI implementation and utilising self-learning algorithms.
 This can help ensure that a company stays competitive by innovating and by still ensuring a positive ROI for the organisation.

 AI capabilities and ai self learning for engineering problems and decision making